blockchainapis/docs/docs/python-sdk/blockchain-apis-sync/blockchain-apis-sync.md

 Another game-changing feature is our seamless integration across various blockchains and protocols.
 With our API, you can reuse the same code without changing a single line, simplifying the development process and saving you valuable time.

 Ready to try it out?
 [Sign up for a free API key here](https://dashboard.blockchainapis.io) or start exploring the possibilities on this page.
 Need support or have questions?
 Join our [Discord community](https://discord.gg/GphRMJXmS5) where our team and fellow developers are eager to help you make the most of our powerful API.

+Please note that this class is not async which is less optimized.
+To run more otpimized requests, please use: BlockchainAPIs